 You can also flavor the giuggiulena with a pinch of cinnamon or a little’ of orange or lemon zest, or choose to enjoy the crispy without any aroma, to enhance the taste so typical Sicilian sesame.
 The size of this cake varies greatly from zone to zone, and, Obviously, when inside there are almonds or pistachios inevitably becomes thicker.
 Do not forget to have a look at all my recipes SICILIAN SWEET.
 Have a good day!

-Prepare the Sicilian crispy sesame is simple: First you have to grease with a little’ of extra virgin olive oil two sheets of parchment paper, on which then you spread the crunchy.
+Prepare the Sicilian crispy sesame is simple: first you have to grease with a little extra virgin olive oil two sheets of baking paper, on which then you spread the crunchy.

 Toast the sesame seeds in a pan, over low heat and stirring frequently, for a few minutes.
-Sesame will become crispy and so giuggiulena will be crisper and also will keep longer.
+The sesame will become crispy and so the giuggiulèna will be crunchier too and will be preserved for longer.